-After receiving notice of their admission to the University, students are responsible for activating their LinkBlue accounts and e-mail (see links for walk-through videos on each).
+After receiving notice of their admission to the University, students are responsible for activating their LinkBlue accounts and e-mail.
 The LinkBlue login credentials (username and password) provide students with access to many campus-wide systems, including Canvas, Office 365, and myUK, that are essential for success at the University.